j-pats/landscape-scroller-raspberrypi/README.md

 - Tools -> Manage Tools -> Libraries
 - Search for "oscP5", select it from the list, and click Install

-I have included the full Processing sketch code below, which makes use of many magic numbers, and other values that seem to come out of nowhere.
-This is the result of lots and lots of tinkering to achieve the look that I was going for to come close to the original reddit video.
-The code is commented as best I can to allow you to more easily modify and customize it!
+This repository includes the full Processing sketch which makes use of many magic numbers.
+This is the result of lots and lots of tinkering to achieve the look that I was going for to come close to the original.
+The code is commented as best I can to allow you to more easily modify and tweak it.

-The Processing sketch code as well as the python script, bash file, and additional instructions can all be found in this repo.

 ## Running it all Together
 To run the scroller, several steps are required: